 As a food business:

-you must ensure food traceability documents are available, such as invoices and receipts and
+- you must ensure food traceability documents, such as invoices and receipts, are available

-you must always use reputable suppliers and do not use suppliers who are unable to provide their contact details as well as an invoice or receipt.
+- you must always use reputable suppliers and do not use suppliers who are unable to provide their contact details, invoice or receipt.

 What products require an Export Health Certificate?

-High Risk Foods Not of Animal Origins (HRFNAO): From 1 January 2021 exports of certain HRFNAO will require sampling and certification in order to be exported to the EU or moved to NI
+- High Risk Foods Not of Animal Origins (HRFNAO) - require sampling and certification in order to be exported to the EU or moved to NI

 Dependent on the destination, importing country and the commodity type, an export health certificate will have to be sourced from the Animal Plant Health Agency (APHA).
 You must nominate an official vet or local authority inspector to sign the certificate.